PostHog/posthog.com/contents/handbook/growth/sales/contracts.md

 ## Discounts

-We offer a pretty generous 20% discount for annual plans, but some customers may ask for more.
+Our standard monthly [pricing](/pricing) has volume discounts built in, and we offer a pretty generous 20% discount for annual paid up-front plans, but some customers may ask for more.
 This table outlines what we would require in return (bigger spend/longer commitment) to secure that bigger discount.

 | Minimum Spend | 1 Year | 2 Year | 3 Year |
 |---------------|--------|--------|--------|